ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-4-2.md

-# Strategies for Setting Achievable Goals Based on Performance Metrics

 In this chapter, we will explore effective strategies for setting achievable goals based on performance metrics.
 Setting clear and attainable goals is essential for driving continuous improvement and maximizing performance.
 By aligning your goals with performance metrics, you can establish a strong foundation for success.